Balasubramanian-pg/Reporting-Analyst-Interview-Prep/HR Recruitment Metrics/Volume Metrics/Readme.md

-Of course.
-Here is a breakdown of these operational and volume-based recruitment metrics, organized using your specified note system.

-***

 ### **Funnel Health & Activity Volume**

 These metrics provide a basic pulse on the volume and initial flow of candidates through your hiring process.